 Due to NCAA sanctions, the Texas State University Fightin' Armadillos must form a football team from their actual student body, with no scholarships to help, to play their football schedule.
 With fewer players than most teams, the makeshift team must overcome obstacles that the best teams in the country couldn't deal with.
-Using a 34 year old quarterback, a female placekicker and a gang of misfits, Ed "Straight Arrow" Genero must take his team to play the number one Texas Colts.
+Using a thirty-four-year-old quarterback, a female placekicker, and a gang of misfits, Ed "Straight Arrow" Genero must take his team to play the number one Texas Colts.
 Written by

 When Blake leaves campus with Edison, they turn left out of the parking lot onto a road.
 That particular road, which runs beside the library, is one-way in the opposite direction.
 At the time of filming, the road was one-way as shown.
 The traffic flow was reversed some time after the film was released.
 See more »